tannousmarc/Cube/README.md

 # cube
-Minimal kernel targeted for the ARM Cortex-A8 platform emulated by QEMU.
+Year 2 assignment for Concurrent Computing: simple kernel targeted for the ARM Cortex-A8 platform emulated by QEMU.

 Features include an aging scheduler, inter process communication via pipes, and a GUI that handles input from PS/2 controllers.